quintype/quintype-amp/readme.md

 ### Workflow / Publishing

-- This repo uses [standard-version](https://www.npmjs.com/package/standard-version) that takes care of updating changelog, bumping version as per semver, creating tags
+This repo uses [standard-version](https://www.npmjs.com/package/standard-version) that takes care of updating changelog, bumping version as per semver, creating tags
-- Doing prod publish will also update the [documentation](https://developers.quintype.com/quintype-amp)

 To work on a feature

 1. Pull latest master, create a feature branch
 2. Make your changes.
 If you need to publish a beta version for testing, run npm publish --tag beta
 3. Once done, open a PR.
-Get changes reviewed & approved.
+Get changes reviewed & approved
-4. Once approved, run npm publish on feature branch and do a prod release
+4. Once approved, squash and merge to master
-5. Push changes to remote
-6. Squash and merge to Master.
+5. From master, run `npm publish`.
+If you don't have admin access to directly push to master, you will need help of someone who does

 ### Useful NPM scripts